CN-TU/odtf/README.md

 Designed/created by Félix Iglesias, TU Wien (Feb 2018)

-Refined/optimize by Matthias Katzengruber, TU Wien (May 2018)
+Refined/optimized by Matthias Katzengruber, TU Wien (May 2018) and FI (Sep 2018)

 ### Scripts:

 - "odtfw.py" contains the one-class membership wrapper for decision trees.

 - "memb_dist.py" calculates the distributions (with 10,50 and 90 quantiles/percentiles) of FNs, TNs, TPs and FPs.

+- "addmembershipscore.py" adds membership scores to data as new predictors.

 ###  Available data: